 Most of the above rights are subject to limitations and exceptions.
 We will provide reasons if we are unable to comply with any request for the exercise of your rights.

-Control Risks does not intend that children should visit the Site.
-Control Risks understands that children merit special protection and will never knowingly process their personal information.
+Control Risks does not intend that children should visit the Site or otherwise be subject to personal data processing by Control Risks.
+Control Risks understands that children merit special protection and will never knowingly process their personal data.

-Control Risks will not share any personal information collected on the Site with third parties unless required by law, required to enable the fulfilment of the purpose for which the personal information was originally supplied or as otherwise set out in this policy.
+Control Risks will not share your personal data with third parties unless required by law, required to enable the fulfilment of the purpose for which the personal data was originally supplied or as otherwise set out in this policy.
 Control Risks may transfer all or part of its business in the circumstances of a merger or sale of part or all of its business.
-In such circumstances personal information you supply may be transferred but this will be only in circumstances where the acquiring company has agreed to the same standards and terms of privacy as are set out in this policy.
+In such circumstances personal data may be transferred but this will be only in circumstances where the acquiring company has agreed to the same standards and terms of privacy as are set out in this policy.
 Control Risks remains liable to you in respect of its obligations concerning your personal data in cases of onward transfers to third parties.

-In compliance with the Privacy Shield Principles, Control Risks Group LLC commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Control Risks Group LLC at: firstname.lastname@example.org.
+In compliance with the Privacy Shield Principles, Control Risks Group LLC commits to resolve complaints about our collection or use of your personal data.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Control Risks Group LLC at: [email protected].

 Control Risks Group LLC has further committed to cooperate with the panel established by the EU data protection supervisory authorities with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.